aamrits/frontend-interview-questions/css-questions.md

 </div>

 #### Q38
-### ✍What are the reasons to use a CSS preprocessor in web development?
+### 🍄 What are the reasons to use a CSS preprocessor in web development?

 <div align="right">